MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 ### Deferred download

 You can approve updates, and download the update metadata before you download the update files, this method is called *deferred downloads*.
-When you defer downloads, an update is downloaded only after it is approved.
+When you defer downloads, an update is downloaded only after it's approved.
 We recommend that you defer downloads because it optimizes network bandwidth and disk space.

 In a hierarchy of WSUS servers, WSUS automatically sets all downstream servers to use the deferred download setting of the root WSUS server.
 You can change this default setting.
 For example, you can configure an upstream server to perform full, immediate synchronizations, and then configure a downstream server to defer the downloads.

-If you deploy a hierarchy of connected WSUS servers, we recommend that you do not deeply nest the servers.
-If you enable deferred downloads and a downstream server requests an update that is not approved on the upstream server, the downstream server's request forces a download on the upstream server.
+If you deploy a hierarchy of connected WSUS servers, we recommend that you don't deeply nest the servers.
+If you enable deferred downloads and a downstream server requests an update that isn't approved on the upstream server, the downstream server's request forces a download on the upstream server.
 The downstream server then downloads the update on a subsequent synchronization.
 In a deep hierarchy of WSUS servers, delays can occur as updates are requested, downloaded, and then passed through the server hierarchy.
 By default, deferred downloads are enabled when you store updates locally.
 You can change this option manually.

 ### Filters